+The Courts on Defining What is an ERISA Plan.
 The Supreme Court has found that an ERISA plan does not exist when an employer assumes no responsibility to pay benefits on a regular basis, and there is no need for ongoing administrative practices associated with providing benefits.
-The question of whether a plan is "established or maintained by an employer" is one of fact "to be answered in light of all the surrounding facts and circumstances from the point of view of a reasonable person.
+The question of whether a plan is "established or maintained by an employer" is one of fact "to be answered in light of all the surrounding facts and circumstances from the point of view of a reasonable person."
 In applying this test, the crucial factor is whether the employer intends to provide benefits on a regular and long-term basis.
-To ascertain whether an employer has established an ERISA benefits plan, courts will look to

-- (1) Internal or distributed documents; - (2) Oral representations; - (3) The existence of a fund or account to pay benefits; - (4) Actual payment of benefits; - (5) A deliberate failure to correct known perceptions of a plan's existence; - (6) The reasonable understanding of employees, and - (7) The intentions of the putative sponsor.64
+To ascertain whether an employer has established an ERISA benefits plan, courts will look to (1) internal or distributed documents, (2) oral representations, (3) the existence of a fund or account to pay benefits, (4) actual payment of benefits, (5) a deliberate failure to correct known perceptions of a plan's existence, (6) the reasonable understanding of employees, and (7) the intentions of the putative sponsor.

 ERISA's regulation of employee benefit plans presumes a level of administrative and operational activity, since the employer's activities with respect to a plan are vulnerable to abuse.
-The purpose of the "established or maintained by an employer" requirement is to "ascertain whether the plan is part of an employment relationship by looking at the degree of participation by the employer in the establishment or maintenance of the plan.
-A plan is established when the employer has taken affirmative steps to extend benefits, for example, by financing or arranging financing to fund benefits, establishing a procedure for disbursing benefits, or representing to employees that the employer has established a plan.67 Without documentary evidence, even an employer's alleged promise to provide benefits does not establish an ERISA plan.68 A plan is established when the employer has taken affirmative steps to extend benefits by, for example, financing or arranging financing to fund benefits, establishing a procedure for disbursing benefits, or representing to employees that they have established a plan.69 Even an employer's alleged promise to provide benefits, without documentary evidence, does not establish an ERISA plan.70
+The purpose of the "established or maintained by an employer" requirement is to "ascertain whether the plan is part of an employment relationship by looking at the degree of participation by the employer in the establishment or maintenance of the plan."
+A plan is established when the employer has taken affirmative steps to extend benefits, for example, by financing or arranging financing to fund benefits, establishing a procedure for disbursing benefits, or representing to employees that the employer has established a plan.
+Without documentary evidence, even an employer has taken affirmative steps to extend benefits, establishing a procedure for disbursing benefits, establishing a procedure for disbursing benefits, or representing to employees that the employer has establish an ERISA plan.
+A plan is established when the employer has taken affirmative steps to extend benefits, establishing a procedure for disbursing benefits, establishing a procedure for disbursing benefits, or representing to employees that the other the employer has taken affirmative steps to extend benefits does not establish an ERISA plan.
+A plan is established when the employer has taken affirmative steps to extend benefits, establishing a procedure for disbursing benefits, or representing to employees that they have established a plan.
+Even an employer's alleged promise to provide benefits, without documentary evidence, does not establish an ERISA plan.

-The Supreme Court has found that a plan does not exist when an employer assumes no responsibility to pay benefits on a regular basis and there is no need for ongoing administrative practices associated with providing benefits.71 The question of whether a plan is "established or maintained by an employer" is one of fact "to be answered in light of all the surrounding facts and circumstances from the point of view of a reasonable person."72 In applying this test, the crucial factor is whether the employer intends to provide benefits on a regular and long-term basis.73 To ascertain whether an employer has established an ERISA benefits plan, courts will look to:
+The Supreme Court has found that a plan does not exist when an employer assumes no responsibility to pay benefits on a regular basis and there is no need for ongoing administrative practices associated with providing benefits.
+The question of whether a plan is "established or maintained by an employer" is one of fact "to be answered in light of all the surrounding facts and circumstances from the point of view of a reasonable person."
+In applying this test, the crucial factor is whether the employer intends to provide benefits on a regular and long-term basis.
+To ascertain whether an employer has established an ERISA benefits plan, courts will look to (1) internal or distributed documents, (2) oral representations, (3) the existence of a fund or account to pay benefits,